 - Depending on the season and tides, visibility ranges from 40 to 60 feet.

-- Additionally, cost wise, there are a lot of diving packages offered by hotels, resorts, and small establishments around Anilao which vary in cost.
+- Additionally, cost-wise, there are a lot of diving packages offered by hotels, resorts, and small establishments around Anilao, which vary in cost.

-- Lastly, the marine diversity in Anilao is stunning and it is what makes divers come back to visit again and again.
+- Lastly, the marine diversity in Anilao is stunning, and it is what makes divers come back to visit again and again.

 The underwater photo competition has two classes, the open class and the compact class.
 The open class is for participants that utilize any kind of camera and/or accessory.
 Photographers that are professionals or well-published ones are those included in this class.
-As for the compact class, this class will be for participants that use cameras which have camera lenses that are not interchangeable.
-This class also does not allow participants to use mirrorless, DSLR and the same kind of cameras.
+As for the compact class, this class will be for participants that use cameras that have camera lenses that are not interchangeable.
+This class also does not allow participants to use mirrorless, DSLR, and the same kind of cameras.

 This year’s panel of judges had some of the most respected names in underwater photography, namely, widely published French naturalist photographer and marine biologist Laurent Ballesta; award-winning Belgian underwater and wildlife photographer Ellen Cuylaerts; macro photography expert and 2015 Wildlife Photographer of the Year Indra Swari; renowned Singapore-based underwater photographer William Tan; and Underwater360 founder and Asia Dive Expo’s official organizer John Thet.

 To those interested to stay updated regarding future events, check out their official website http://anilaoshootout.ph/.

 How to get to Anilao

 From Manila, take a bus bound for Batangas City (from Cubao, Buendia, or Alabang terminals).
 From Batangas City, take a jeepney ride to the Anilao Pier in Majuben (terminus).
 Once in Mabini, you take a tricycle or Jeepney to your hotel/resort.